eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ### Code Documentation

-Reviewer observed that all critical functions of the project had low-level code documentation which could be used for automated documentation generation.
+The reviewer observed that not all critical functions of the project have code documentation that can be used for automated documentation generation.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS
+Code Documented | FAIL

 ### Project Documentation